 From March 2023 we hope there will finally be road access so we can rebuild on our volcano property.
 We are NOT able to offer any space here until the government restores road access as the streets were inundated by lava.

-Our post-volcano options for those who wish to enjoy a volunteer vacation for a discounted stay:
+Our post-volcano options to enjoy a volunteer vacation for a discounted stay:

 - Hedonisia Guava Land.
 We are offering camping accommodations at our nearby property.
 The land is a beautiful guava forest where we are also building a sustainable eco-friendly tiny home and a parcours-style outdoor Guava Gym.
 This property is a short drive to Kehena Beach and the Isaac Hale warm ponds.

 - Kamaili Forest Farm.
-Two long-time friends started a farming community nearby.
-They are offering residential internships on their land under the guidelines of the Hedonisia Intern Program.
-This property has a beautiful rambling house surrounded by jungle for guests and a cute Rainbow Hut for interns.
+Long-time friends started a farming community nearby.
+They are offering affordable volunteer and guest stays on their land.
+This property has a beautiful rambling jungle house and a Hexagon and Rainbow huts.